kexuannn/orbital-24/README.md

 This will generate a QR code.
 Use your camera to scan the code and be redirected to the Expo Go app.
 Here you can interact with the app.
 ```

-By following these steps, you’ll have your updated README in your GitHub repository.